netgroup-polito/CrownLabs/vms/VMguide.md

 $ convert_vm.sh <your_vm>.vdi
 ```

+**NOTE**: the above command assumes that the VM runs on a Linux host.
+If not, please transfer your image to a Linux machine and run the `convert_vm.sh` script from there.

 The script generates a folder called `docker_output` in the directory of the `vdi` image, which contains (1) the converted image in `qcow2` format and (2) a `Dockerfile`.
 Now build the Docker image with the following command: